64 patients completed the 12-month study period (28 in the HOT group, 36 in the HOT-HMV group).

 It should be noted that the study was not powered to detect differences in mortality outcomes.2

-In addition, a post-hoc analysis showed that in the first 28 days after randomisation there was a 74% reduction in the risk of hospital readmission for those in the HOT-HMV arm.
+In addition, a post-hoc analysis showed that in the first 28 days after randomization there was a 74% reduction in the risk of hospital readmission for those in the HOT-HMV group.
 Two-thirds fewer readmissions were observed in this period in this patient group compared to the HOT group.

 Exacerbation rate reduced by 34%

-In addition to the positive effect on time to first readmission or death, further analysis showed that the exacerbation rate over 12 months was reduced by 34% in the HOT-HMV arm.
+In addition to the positive effect on time to first readmission or death, further analysis showed that the exacerbation rate over 12 months was reduced by 34% in the HOT-HMV group.

 This suggests that patients receiving HOT-HMV may experience better outcomes.2

 QOL maintained and therapy well tolerated

 Health-related quality of life for patients in the HOT-HMV arm was significantly higher at 6 weeks according the results of the Severe Respiratory Insufficiency (SRI) questionnaire and at 3 months according the results of the St George’s Respiratory Questionnnaire (SGRQ).

 These benefits became less marked over time, with no statistically significant difference thereafter.

 HMV usage increased from a median of 4.7 hours per night at 6 weeks to 7.6 hours at 12-month follow up.

 These results indicate that the high-pressure ventilation strategy was well tolerated.